The beginning of a movie star's career is defined by the new material from which they can choose.

 The first act of Stallone’s breakthrough as a film actor has some big highlights and some unfortunate detours.
 I prefer “Rocky II” to the original and applaud the edgy thrills of “First Blood.”
 I wonder if Stallone regrets making “Paradise Alley.”
 I suppose he still winces recalling the day he decided to make “Rhinestone.”

 Lying in between these blockbusters and flops is “Nighthawks.”
-Director Paul Malmuth’s action thriller is somehow both a typical early ’80s product and, in a profoundly unsettling way, very ahead of its time.
+Director Bruce Malmuth’s action thriller is somehow both a typical early ’80s product and, in a profoundly unsettling way, very ahead of its time.

 Stallone and a pre-“Empire Strikes Back” Billy Dee Williams play aggressive, fed up undercover New York City cops.
 They find their work undermined by colleagues and are assigned to an anti-terrorist unit.
 Years of battling drug dealers and urban slime lead them to trailing the U.S. arrival of a madman named Wulfgar (Rutgar Hauer).